 The Special Envoy to Monitor and Combat Antisemitism advances U.S. foreign policy on antisemitism.
-Antisemitism is discrimination against or hatred toward Jews.
+Antisemitism is discrimination, prejudice, or hatred toward Jews.
 The Special Envoy develops and implements policies and projects to support efforts to combat antisemitism.

 The Special Envoy was established by the Global Antisemitism Review Act of 2004.
 The Special Envoy provides input on antisemitism for the annual Country Reports on Human Rights Practices and the Reports on International Religious Freedom.